The Uninvited (band)

 In 1999, The Uninvited parted ways with Atlantic and sought greater opportunities on the internet.
 In October of that year, the band released It’s All Good on their own label, Half-Baked Records.
 Shortly afterward, original bassist Bill Cory was replaced by Frederick "Ladd" Story, formerly of Los Angeles prog-rock kings Urban Circus.
 Still booked by Monterey Peninsula Artists, the band kept up its relentless touring schedule, averaging 50,000 miles a year on the road.
 Sales of The Uninvited's indie albums shot up past 40,000 copies, with 13 Ways to Feel the Love spending nine weeks on top of the Mp3.com Sales Chart.

 In December 2001, the band completed its sixth full-length album, Malltopia, which was produced, engineered and mixed by the Taylor Brothers in their new studio.
 A bit of a departure for the band, Malltopia is a concept album of sorts with a storyline that centers on suburban kids at the mall.
 In 2002, the band released their Teenage Dance Party album on Roarshack Records, a collection of rarities that sold well despite the fact that CDs were becoming less popular than downloadable files.
 In late 2002 the band went on an extended hiatus, returning two years later under a new name, Fish Ranch Road.

 In 2019 the Taylor brothers reformed the group with drummer John Messier.
-Soon after Tony Giuliano and Arman Sedgwick-Billimoria were added to the official lineup.
+Soon after Mac Akin and Arman Sedgwick-Billimoria were added to the official lineup.
 They continue to tour and record.
 Guitarist Steven Taylor wrote a memoir of the band's experiences titled The Uninvited – On the Road with the Greatest Rock Band You Never Heard, which was picked up by Hurn Publications for release in late 2021.